amvasss/freeCodeCamp/README.md

-Solutions to freeCodeCamp Scientific Computing with Python (Beta) projects
+Solutions to freeCodeCamp curriculum projects